 A formal definition is provided which defines how to transform a system specification into the abstract syntax and defines how to interpret a specification, given in terms of the abstract grammar.
-The formal definition given in Annex F (published separately) is for SDL-2000, so is not fully applicable to SDL-2010.
-Further study leading to an update of Annex F is needed to produce a comprehensive formal definition for SDL-2010.
+The formal definition given in Annex F (published separately) is a comprehensive formal definition for SDL-2010.